GovTechSG/techpass-user-docs/docs/onboard-public-officers-using-non-se-machines.md

   4. Click **Submit**.
 An invitation will be sent to this email address.

   ?> A TechPass account is created for you but this will be in pending state.
-This becomes activated once you complete the onboarding journey which is explained in **Accept invitation** and **Onboard to TechPass**.
+This becomes activated once you complete the onboarding journey which is explained in the below steps.

 </details>